Realhedin/FacebookOAuth/README.md

 Test application to show work of QAuth protocol to login via Facebook

 ## About application
-This small test java application allows use to login into Facebook Web Application, using Facebook account.<br>
+This small test java application allows to use login into Facebook Web Application, using Facebook account.<br>
-This procedure is done via QAuth protocol
+This procedure is done via QAuth protocol<br>
 (application uses token from Facebook instead of user's login/password).